Subject: New Jersey Friearms Law

 Seminole County LEOSA DateThe Sheriff has approved the qualification of retired law enforcement officers on the Seminole Community College Range by our instructors.
 The qualification will be the FDLE 40 round course as prescribed by FDLE in order to satisfy the Law Enforcement Officer's Safety Act of 2004 (LEOSA), otherwise known as HR 218.

-Retired officers must qualify annually and may show up anytime from 0900 - 1200 on those dates.
+Retired officers must qualify annually and may show up anytime as noted on those dates.

 Please do not call to confirm the firearms dates or to verify the equipment list required.